Easy 4-Ingredient Buckeye Peanut Butter Balls

 Store buckeyes in an airtight container or festive Christmas tin (lined with wax paper) in the fridge.
 They can be kept out, but they won’t keep as long as they will if you keep them in the fridge.

-freshly dipped chocolate peanut butter balls, made with a family buckeye balls recipe, on a white ivory plate
+freshly dipped chocolate peanut butter buckeye balls, made with a family buckeye balls recipe, on a white ivory plate

 CRAVING MORE DELICIOUS RECIPES?
 Subscribe to my newsletter and follow along on PinterestFacebookYouTube, and Instagram for all the latest updates!

-Buckeye Peanut Butter Balls
+Buckeye Balls Recipe

-4.48 from 36 votes
+4.54 from 41 votes

 Print Pin Rate